 Because it requires the engagement of your abdominal muscles, it can help you build strength and balance in both your core and back, which is essential for good posture.

-The high plank can also allow you to become more aware of your spinal position, which is also really beneficial for maintaining good posture.
+The high plank can also allow you to become more aware of your spinal position, which is also beneficial for maintaining good posture.

 How to do a high plank…